Of Commerce, Counsel & the Coin

 The removal of gold

-On the evening of 15 August 1971, an American president went on television to suspend, for what he described as temporary reasons, the convertibility of the dollar into gold.
-The suspension proved durable.
-From that night the world's reserve currency was backed by nothing more substantial than the willingness of foreigners to accept it; that willingness, in turn, was procured by selling armaments to a Saudi monarchy which agreed, in exchange, to price its oil exclusively in dollars.
-The petrodollar was a brilliant improvisation.
-It bought another fifty years.
-The lease is now nearing its end.
+On the evening of 15 August 1971, an American president went on television to suspend, for what he described as temporary reasons, the convertibility of the dollar into gold; the suspension proved durable.
+From that night the world’s reserve currency was backed by nothing more substantial than the willingness of foreigners to accept it, a willingness procured, in turn, by selling armaments to a Saudi monarchy which agreed, in exchange, to price its oil exclusively in dollars.
+The petrodollar was a brilliant improvisation, and it bought the arrangement another few decades, a lease that is now nearing its end.

 2026onward